SCANL/swum_project/swum_words/README.md

 # SWUM Words
 Analysis of word nodes within SWUM <sub>words</sub>.
-\bIn SWUM <sub>words</sub>, there exists a word node for every word ocurrence in a specific code sample.
+In SWUM <sub>words</sub>, there exists a word node for every word ocurrence in a specific code sample.
 We analyze each word node by splitting each word using the NLTK python library and identifier splitting techniques.
 Then we annotate each word node with parts of speech tagging and its role in the code (function, class, variable name, etc.).
 The analysis of the word nodes are then sent to the SWUM <sub>phrases</sub> stage where word relationships are used to develop edges between word nodes.
 ## Installation
 1. SWUM <sub>words</sub> requires [Python 3.7+](https://www.python.org) and has been tested on Python 3.8.
 2. To convert your Java and C++ file to a XML file, download [SRCML](https://www.srcml.org) with directions downloading SRCML [here](https://www.srcml.org/#download)